amitznaft/Planck-sTechAssignment/README.md

 ## Server Functionality
 #### TEST WITH POSTMAN

-GET /drinks - Returns the id, name, description and price of all drinks GET /drink/<id> - Returns id, name, description and price of a drink GET /pizzas - Returns the id, name, description and price of all pizzas GET /pizza/<id> - Returns id, name, description and price of a pizza GET /desserts - Returns the id, name, description and price of all desserts GET /dessert/<id> - Returns id, name, description and price of a dessert POST /order - receives an order and returns its total price. body should be:
+1.GET /drinks - Returns the id, name, description and price of all drinks 2.GET /drink/<id> - Returns id, name, description and price of a drink 3.GET /pizzas - Returns the id, name, description and price of all pizzas 4.GET /pizza/<id> - Returns id, name, description and price of a pizza 5.GET /desserts - Returns the id, name, description and price of all desserts 6.GET /dessert/<id> - Returns id, name, description and price of a dessert 7.POST /order - receives an order and returns its total price. body should be:
 ```
 {